scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

 Simple Past Tense
 The initial consonat of the root form is lenited.
 A d' is prefixed to verbs starting with a vowel or f.
+The autonomous form adds a -adh to a broad root and -eadh to a slender root.

 First Conjugation
 The first person plural of verbs with a slender root add -eamar to the past form.